Persistent organic pollutant: Gestational weight gain and newborn head circumference

 A Greek study from 2014 investigated the link between maternal weight gain during pregnancy, their PCB-exposure level and PCB level in their newborn infants, their birth weight, gestational age, and head circumference.
 The lower the birth weight and head circumference of the infants was, the higher POP levels during prenatal development had been, but only if mothers had either excessive or inadequate weight gain during pregnancy.
 No correlation between POP exposure and gestational age was found.

 A 2013 case-control study conducted 2009 in Indian mothers and their offspring showed prenatal exposure of two types of organochlorine pesticides (HCH, DDT and DDE) impaired the growth of the fetus, reduced the birth weight, length, head circumference and chest circumference.

-Health effects of PFAS
+Health effects of some PFAS

 Additive and synergistic effects

 Evaluation of the effects of POPs on health is very challenging in the laboratory setting.
 For example, for organisms exposed to a mixture of POPs, the effects are assumed to be additive.
 Mixtures of POPs can in principle produce synergistic effects.
 With synergistic effects, the toxicity of each compound is enhanced (or depressed) by the presence of other compounds in the mixture.
 When put together, the effects can far exceed the approximated additive effects of the POP compound mixture.